quixio/quix-docs/docs/platform/how-to/webapps/write.md

 # Write to Quix with Node.js

 Clients write data to Quix using streams opened on existing [topics](../../../platform/glossary.md#topics).
 Therefore, you need to first create a topic in the Portal to hold your data streams.

-Once you have a topic, your clients can start writing data to Quix by
+Once you have a topic, your clients can start writing data to Quix by:

   - creating a stream in your topic